lsst/lsst-texmf/docs/submodule.rst

 Updating a submodule
 ====================

+The lsst-texmf captures the state of the lsst-texmf project at the time the submodule was added to your document.
+This is convenient: others can update lsst-texmf, change default options, adjust formatting options, and so on, without any risk of changes to your document.
+Occasionally, though, you will need to update your submodule to match the latest version of lsst-texmf.
+This is a two step process: you first need to fetch the latest changes, then you commit them to your own repository.
 If you need to update your lsst-texmf submodule, for example to use a newly-available bibliography reference, you execute:

 .. code-block:: bash